brozena/al-folio/_pages/var.md

 key="murnaneSelfmonitoring2016"></d-cite><d-cite
 key="morton2018TakingBackReins"></d-cite><d-cite
 key="majid2022ExploringSelftrackingPractices"></d-cite>.
 Remaining consistently
-aware of key indicators signalling the onset of a chronic condition allow individuals a chance at early intervention to reduce the severity of a given episode.
+aware of key indicators signaling the onset of a chronic condition allow individuals a chance at early intervention to reduce the severity of a given episode.
 For example, an individual may modify behavior, engage their health practitioners, or adjust medication dosage.
-However nuanced, bipolar disorder is an illness that often degrades an individual's self-awareness and capacity for self-monitoring during symptomatic periods.
+Bipolar disorder is an illness that often degrades an individual's self-awareness and capacity for self-monitoring during symptomatic periods.

 In the context of this specific illness, a volume of prior work has demonstrated the vital role of sleep in order to promote mood stability and